cloudfoundry/bbs/docs/09-a-api-external-tasks.md

+---
+title: Tasks External API
+expires_at: never
+tags: [diego-release, bbs]
+---

-# Tasks API Reference
+# Tasks External API

 This reference does not cover the protobuf payload supplied to each endpoint.

-For detailed information on the structs and types listed see [models documentation](https://godoc.org/code.cloudfoundry.org/bbs/models)
+For detailed information on the structs and types listed see [models documentation](https://pkg.go.dev/code.cloudfoundry.org/bbs/models)

 # Tasks APIs